How do you define hard work?

 I’m going to go out on a limb here and say no, it’s not that simple.
 The definition of hard work goes way beyond that.
 In my book, hard work is all about the stuff we hate doing.
 It’s the mental part that makes it hard.
 It not the actual difficulty of the work that’s the real struggle – it’s the work we don’t enjoy.

 You know, like those grueling stair training sessions, the endless paperwork, or those quad busting leg workouts that no one looks forward too (leg day, am I right?).
-It’s putting in the effort when we’re tired, diving into the pool even if swimming isn’t our thing, conquering those steep hill, reading through contracts, editing, making those dreaded cold calls, doing research, writing proposals, and yeah, even inputting data into Salesforce.
+It’s putting in the effort when we’re tired, diving into the pool even if swimming isn’t our thing, conquering those steep hills, reading through contracts, editing, making those dreaded cold calls, doing research, writing proposals, and yeah, even inputting data into Salesforce.
 It’s all the shitty tasks, big or small, that we simply can’t stand doing.

 It’s not about how hard the work is, but rather how much we like the work.